• Home

 Can the peaches:

-1. Spread a kitchen towel on the counter.
-Use your jar lifter to remove warm jars from the canner, drain, and line up on the towel.
+• Spread a kitchen towel on the counter.
+Use your jar lifter to remove a warm jar from the canner, drain, and place on the towel.
+Keep the rest of the jars in the canner so they stay hot.

-2. Use your canning funnel and ladle, to fill the warm jars with hot peaches and top off with the syrup leaving 1/2-inch headspace.
+• Use your canning funnel and ladle, to fill the warm jar with hot peaches and top off with the syrup leaving 1/2-inch headspace.

-3. Run you bubble popper through the peaches to to release air bubbles.
+• Run your bubble popper through the peaches to release air bubbles.
+Adjust headspace if necessary to maintain 1/2-inch headspace.

-4. Wipe jar rims with a clean, damp kitchen towel.
-Place the lids on the jars, gasket side down.
+• Wipe the jar rim with a clean, damp kitchen towel.
+Place a lid on the jar, gasket side down.
 Screw the metal band down fingertip tight.

-5. Place jars into canner with the jar lifter.
-Adjust the water level so it is at least one inch above the jar tops.
+• Once all the jars are in canner, adjust the water level to two inches above the tops.
 If adding water, pour the water in between the jars and not directly onto them.
-Use the hot water from the small pot your lids were warmed in.

-6. Cover the canner and bring to boil over high heat.
-Once water boils vigorously, process pints for 20 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+• Cover the canner and bring to boil over high heat.
+Once water boils vigorously, process pints for 20 minutes at altitudes of less than 1,000 ft.
+Adjust processing time for your altitude if necessary (see notes below).

-7. When processing time is complete, turn off heat and allow the canner to cool down and settle for about 10 minutes.
+• When processing time is complete, turn off the heat and allow the canner to cool down and settle for about 5 minutes.

-10. After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
+• After the jars have cooled for at least 12 hours, check to be sure lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
-Refrigerate jar and use up within a few days.
+Refrigerate and use within a few days.

-11. Remove the screw on bands and wash the jars.
-Label and date the jars.
-Store your jars in a cool, dark place and use within 12 months.
+• Remove the screw on bands and wash the jars.
+Label, date, and store your jars in a cool, dark place.
+Use within 12 to 18 months.
 Yields about 9 pint jars of peaches.

 This recipe is for canning pint jars of peaches.
 If you are canning quarts, you will need about 17 1/2 pounds of peaches for a full canner load of 7 quarts.
 Increase the processing time to 25 minutes at altitudes of less than 1,000 ft.